frankieroberto/nhsnotes/app/posts/week-61-realignment.md

 For example, NHS frontend was still (theoretically) supporting JavaScript for Internet Explorer 11, but GOV.UK dropped this back in 2023.

-NHS frontend version 10 realigns much of our foundations back with GOV.UK frontend, allowing us to share and reuse more code.
+NHS frontend version 10 realigns much of our foundations back with GOV.UK frontend, allowing us to share and reuse more code, speeding up development whilst improving usability and accessibility.

 To risk a clumsy Brexit analogy, we’re moving from a hard fork towards dynamic alignment.
 We’ll still diverge at times, but only where it makes sense to do so, rather than by accident.